 Another essential factor to consider is time.
 The value of an option will decrease as the time to expiry decreases because the chances of the price of the underlying security moving in that period go down as the date moves towards expiry.
 So, a six-month option will be less valuable than a one year option and so on.

 By the same logic, volatility also increases the value of options.
-This is because more volatile the market for the underlying security, the odds of a profitable outcome from an options contract is even higher.
+This is because the more volatile the market for the underlying security, the odds of a profitable outcome from an options contract is even higher.
 More volatility will mean that the price of the underlying security has more chances of moving up and down and hence higher the volatility, higher the price of an option.

-What are options in investing:
+What are options in trading:

-Now we will see the use of options in investing.
+Now we will see the use of options in trading.
 Let us say that the stock for YXZ company is at Rs 250.
 If an investor is bullish on the stock, he may buy a call option with a strike price of Rs 260.
 For that, he will have to pay a premium.
 But let us say that the price of the stock for XYZ company moves up to Rs 280 within the period specified, the investor can buy the stock for Rs 250 and sell it at Rs 280 to make a profit.

-On the other hand, if an investor is bearish about a stock, he can buy a put option.
+On the other hand, if an trader is bearish about a stock, he can buy a put option.
 Let us say that the share of XYZ company is trading at Rs 250.
-If an investor buys a put option for a strike price of Rs 240, if the stock price falls and is at Rs 220 on the expiration date, the investor can still sell the shares for Rs 240 and hedge his loss.
+If an investor buys a put option for a strike price of Rs 240, if the stock price falls and is at Rs 220 on the expiration date, the trader can still sell the shares for Rs 240 and hedge his loss.